 Casablanca Finance City Authority (CFCA) is a limited company born from a public-private partnership aiming to position Casablanca as a regional financial hub in Africa.
-CFCA was established in July 2010 through a roundtable meeting of high-level representatives of the kingdom’s financial sector, including the Central Bank of Morocco, the main Moroccan banks, the central securities depository, the insurance industry and the Casablanca Stock Exchange.
+CFCA was established in July 2010 through a high-level roundtable meeting, including the Region of Casablanca-Settat, the Central Bank of Morocco, Caisse de Dépôt et de Gestion,the main Moroccan banks, the central securities depository, the insurance industry and the Casablanca Stock Exchange.

 The CFC Commission, in charge of granting the CFC status, is chaired by the Minister of Finance and Economy and is composed of the following members: